pedro7161/ReactMaterial/README.md

     npm test: Launches the test runner in interactive watch mode. npm run build: Builds the app for production. npm run eject: Ejects from Create React App.

-For more information about these scripts and other configurations, refer to the Create React App documentation.
-Learn More

-You can learn more about React and Create React App by visiting the following links:

-    React documentation
-    Create React App documentation

-Deploying the Application

-To deploy the application, follow these steps:

-    Build the app for production:

-    bash

-npm run build

-Deploy the contents of the build folder to your hosting provider of choice.
-For example, you can use GitHub Pages, Netlify, Vercel, etc.